-The quantity of wood rail fence will be measured by the linear foot along the actual fence constructed and accepted.
+The quantity of wood rail fence will be measured by the linear feet along the actual fence constructed and accepted.

 The quantity of wood rail fence will be paid for at the Contract unit price per linear foot.
-Price and payment will constitute full compensation for all materials and installing fence, concrete, excavation and backfilling, for all labor, equipment, tools and incidentals necessary to complete the work.
+Price and payment will constitute full compensation for all new materials and installing fence, concrete if required, excavation and backfilling, for all labor, tools, and incidentals necessary to complete the item.